-As a teacher or principal, do you incorporate a growth mindset concept into the school classroom or community?
+Do you incorporate a growth mindset concept into the school classroom or community as a teacher or principal?

 This is one of the top trending topics in student education at present.
 Beginning an advocate of this strategy in my personal life, researching and learning more about it truly inspires me to stay up late.

 Stanford University psychologist, Carol Dweck, discusses two types of mindsets: fixed and growth.
-In a fixed mindset, students believe their basic abilities, intelligence, and talents, are just fixed traits.
-Whereas in a growth mindset, students believe they can achieve any level of intelligence, or acquire any types of abilities or talents through study and hard work.
+Students believe their basic abilities, intelligence, and talents are just fixed traits in a fixed mindset.
+Whereas in a growth mindset, students believe they can achieve any intelligence level or acquire abilities or talents through study and hard work.
 Therefore, the key to developing a motivated and driven group of students is to facilitate and nurture a growth mindset within the classroom.

 To promote a growth mindset within the learning environment, teachers must first subscribe to the concept themselves.
 If you find you are struggling with developing a growth mindset, seek out other educators and resources to help put you on the right path to success.
 Once you have opened your mind up to a whole new world of possibilities for yourself as an individual, as well as a teacher, you can begin to help students come to the same realization.